Currently in the Playground

 #4 goes back to tradition, but it enjoys the experience of my previous experiments.
 It is special because it begins a series I intend to continue.
 A series I hope will eventually be associated with my name.

 No. I will not stop making kids clothing, textile jewelry, and all the other things I constantly come up with.
-This is just a promise I’m making to myself to keep developing my dear vueltiaítos.
+This is just a promise I’m making to myself to keep developing my dear vueltiaĆtos.

 2 comments:

-1. On September 14th, 2009 at 5:35 am, Petie wrote:
+1. On , Petie wrote:

 :) I’m glad you made something that reminds you of who you are.

-2. On October 8th, 2009 at 11:25 am, Ivan wrote:
+2. On , Ivan wrote:

 Esos son muy bonitos